DMVis/DMVis/documentation/visualisations/ScatterplotMatrix.md

 ![Scatterplotmatrix selecting](../media/scatterplotmatrix-selecting.png ':size=200')

 To select a single datapoint, click on it.
 It shows its name, and two lines point to where in the axis it is located.
-The attributes that form the axis of this scatterplot light up, and all other occurences of this datapoint also light up.
-To remove your selection, press `escape`
+The attributes that form the axis of this scatterplot light up, and all other occurrences of this datapoint also light up.
+To remove your selection, press `escape`.

 ![Scatterplotmatrix brushing](../media/scatterplotmatrix-brushing.png ':size=200')

 To look at a collection of datapoints, press and hold anywhere in a scatterplot and drag to form a selection square.
 All datapoints in your selection in other scatterplots will also light up.
 You can move this selection around by grabbing it and dragging it.
 You can also make multiple selections in multiple scatterplots to refine your selection.
-To remove your selection, press `escape`
+To remove your selection, press `escape`.

 ## Example Usage